xamry/notes/Java/Java new features list.md

 We can specify binary literals using the prefix "0b" or "0B".
 Also, we can use underscores in numeric literals to improve readability.
 For example, you can write large numbers as 1_000_000 instead of 1000000.

 ## Fork/Join Framework**
 Ths framework provides support for parallel programming by allowing efficient task decomposition and work distribution across multiple processor cores.
+The core classes supporting the Fork-Join mechanism are `ForkJoinPool` and `ForkJoinTask`.
+The `ForkJoinPool` is basically a specialized implementation of `ExecutorService` implementing the _work-stealing_ algorithm

 ## New file system API (NIO 2.0)*